Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Conclusion

 \section{Conclusion}

-This paper has investigated a class of optimal control problems for linear port-Hamilto\-nian descriptor systems.
+This paper has investigated a class of optimal control problems for linear port-Hamil\-tonian descriptor systems.
 We have shown that, considering the supplied energy as the objective to be minimized, the optimal solutions transferring initial data to prescribed target sets exhibit the turnpike phenomenon.
 Specifically, we have presented results on input-state subspace turnpikes in the ODE-constrained reduction of the original DAE-constrained problem.
 We have shown that the input-state subspace ODE turnpike corresponds to a state subspace DAE turnpike in the original problem.
 Importantly, we generalized the classical notion of steady-state turnpikes to subspace turnpikes.
 In the context of pH systems this turnpike subspace, which can be regarded as the attractor of infinite-horizon optimal solutions, is the nullspace of the dissipation matrix $RQ$.

-Future work will consider the extension towards infinite-dimensional systems; we refer to~\cite{Philipp2021} for first steps in this direction.
+Future work will consider the extension towards infinite-dimensional systems (we refer to~\cite{Philipp2021} for first steps in this direction) and towards using the global dissipation inequality to derive global turnpike results for nonlinear port-Hamiltonian dynamics, e.g., irreversible systems occurring in thermodynamics.

 \ \\